 Below are frequently asked questions to educate you on the process and help you make an informed decision.
 Please contact us regarding any other questions you may have.

-ARB specializes in connecting heirs and beneficiaries to their rightful inheritance.
+ARB specializes in connecting heirs and beneficiaries to their lawful inheritance.
 We use skillful genealogical research and proven investigative techniques to locate heirs that are unknown or missing to the court.
-Without ARB on their side, many rightful heirs would be overlooked and ultimately deprived of their rightful inheritance.
+Without ARB on their side, many lawful heirs would be overlooked and ultimately deprived of their lawful inheritance.

 We contacted you because we feel you are entitled to inherit.